 Picking Up a Hummingbird

-Loosely cup your hand around the bird loosely so it cannot fly away, but without applying pressure that could cause injuries.
-Take it outside (closing the door behind you) and bring it directly to a feeder or favorite nectar-producing flower for a drink.
-If necessary, gently position the bird so its bill is right in the feeding area.
-It may take the hummingbird several minutes and several sips to regain its strength and energy, but it will eventually fly away.
+Loosely cup your hand around the bird so it can't fly away, but don't apply heavy pressure.
+Take it outside, closing the door behind you.
+And bring it directly to a feeder or favorite nectar-producing flower for a drink.
+If necessary, gently position the bird, so its bill is right in the feeding area.
+It might take the hummingbird several minutes and several sips to regain its strength, but it should eventually fly away.
 After handling the bird, wash your hands thoroughly.

-- Adding screens to any openings that can easily be covered, including windows.
+- Add screens to any openings that can easily be covered.
 Make it a habit to close screen doors to minimize the chance of a hummingbird coming inside.